Full Metro, LRT

 to reinstate the light rail oriented Transity City project.
 Is this how transit systems never get built?

-Two tunnel boring machines will be chewing through rock on a 19 km subway tunnel for a section of the new 24 km Eglinton light rail subway.
+Two tunnel boring machines are chewing through rock on a 19 km subway tunnel for a section of the new 24 km Eglinton light rail subway.
 Apparently, the machines

 work by broadcasting Barney episodes repeatedly into the substratra.
 As the rock